Top 50 AI Funded Startups April 2026 | Complete Rankings

 $1.9B total • $16B valuation • Series F

-AI training data and RLHF platform for foundation models with Pentagon and defense contracts
+AI training data and RLHF platform with Pentagon and defense contracts.
+Meta led $14.3B investment in 2025 — CEO Alexandr Wang now at Meta.

 #9